 A quality automatic fish feeder can be used on a daily basis.
 The main issues with these products are that they can dispense too much food or food can get wet or rotten.
 As long as you program these fish feeders well and maintain the product so your fish food doesn’t rot, these fish feeders will do their jobs well.

-How many days can a fish go without food?
+How many days can they go without food?

 Typically, a fish can go 1-2 weeks without eating.
 However, a fish that is not eating usually means something is wrong with them.
 Whether it is stress, bullying, or various fish diseases, you should observe your fish if they are not eating for any sign of stress.

 Automatic fish feeders can be a convenient way to keep your fish fed and healthy, but it’s important to use them correctly.
 Overfeeding can cause problems for your fish, so make sure you are using a product that seals the food in and that you are buying from quality brands.
 Leave a comment below and let us know how you like to feed your fish!

 Mark is the founder of Aquarium Store Depot.
 He started in the aquarium hobby at the age of 11 and along the way worked at local fish stores.
 He has kept freshwater tanks, ponds, and reef tanks for over 25 years.
 His site was created to share his knowledge and unique teaching style on a larger scale.
 He has worked on making aquarium and pond keeping approachable.
 Mark has been featured in two books about aquarium keeping – both best sellers on Amazon.
 Each year, he continues to help his readers and clients with knowledge, professional builds, and troubleshooting.